aleksati/dataset-sonification-with-web-audio/README.md

 </div>
 </br> -->

-5. Via the small dropdown menu "Sketch Files" in the left column of the web editor, choose to "upload file" and drag and drop the "browser" folder into the popup square.
+5. Via the small dropdown menu "Sketch Files" in the left column of the web editor, choose to "upload file" and upload the "arabica_data_cleaned_year.csv".

 ### Local (advanced)